+Is considered to exist when it is impossible
-Is considered to exist when it is impossible owing to meteorological, or other conditions affecting visibility, to communicate between (b) Thick weather \( \) the examination steamer and the examinaor a foreign naval flag. (d) The term "small craft" refers to all vessels under 100 net register tons, and includes small steamers, scows, schooners, ketches, trawlers, fishing-boats, yachts, and launches, other than those flying the White Ensign or a foreign naval flag.

-(c) The term "merchant vessel" includes all vessels other than the examination vessels and ships flying the White Ensign in paragraph 25.

-(e) The term "examination steamer" includes any vessel employed in the examination service which displays the signals specified

-(f) The Examining Officer is the officer of the examination service normally in the examination steamer who examines merchant vessels wishing to enter a defended port prior to their entry.
-As a result of his examination he permits or does not permit a merchant vessel to enter the defended port.
+- the examination vessels and ships flying the White Ensign or a foreign naval flag. (d) The term "small craft" refers to all vessels under 100 net - register tons, and includes small steamers, scows, schooners, ketches, trawlers, fishing-boats, yachts, and launches, other than those flying the White Ensign or a foreign naval flag. - (e) The term "examination steamer" includes any vessel employed in the examination service which displays the signals specified in paragraph 23. - (f) The Examining Officer is the officer of the examination service normally in the examination steamer who examines merchant vessels wishing to enter a defended port prior to their entry.
+As a result of his examination he permits or does not permit a merchant vessel to enter a defended port.